quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and reviewed by peers

-brain scanning and imaging -
+brain scanning & imaging -

 PET - positron emission tomography is used but it needs tracers and anaesthetic